 Valentine’s Day Weekend in Budapest

 Valentine’s Day in Budapest: despite the cold weather, love is in the air.
 You can definitely celebrate Valentine’s Day (Bálint nap) in the romantic city of Budapest (romantic and affordable, which is a nice thing when you want to splurge on a special occasion like the day of lovers) – put February 14 in your Budapest trip calendar if you do not mind cold winter days.
 Visit the romantic old streets of the Buda Castle on Valentine’s Day, we especially recommend the beautiful panorama from the Fisherman’s Bastion.
-One of the most popular things to do on Valentine’s Day in Hungary is to take a Budapest river cruise, like the top notch candlelit dinner cruise in Budapest.
+One of the most popular things to do on Valentine’s Day in Hungary is to take a Budapest Valentine’s day River Cruise, like the top notch candlelit dinner cruise in Budapest.
 Off the beaten path options are also available room escape games, caving, skating in the open air rink between two palaces, what have you.
 The Feb bath party usually has a Valentine themed edition, but romantic Budapest Concerts in February are also on offer in the Opera House or the Budapest Palace of Arts.
 Don’t miss out on the nice cafes in Budapest for a lovely sweet treat with your better half.
 Find more Romantic Things to Do in Budapest.

 Parties, Carnival, Celebrations